pulumi/pulumi-hugo/themes/default/content/blog/converting-full-terraform-programs-to-pulumi/index.md

 ![pulumi convert](pulumi-convert-from-terraform.gif)

 The converted code is generated in the specified `pulumi` output directory.
-There are two primary files generated from this program's conversion:
+A complete Pulumi project is generated, including two primary code files specific to this this program's conversion:

 * {{< langfile >}} contains the converted code for the main program
 * <pulumi-chooser type="language" options="typescript,python,go,csharp" option-style="none" class="inline">